Continual Learning as Computationally Constrained Reinforcement Learning: Agent State and Information Capacity

-The informational error can be interpreted as historical information absent from the agent state $U_t$ but that would be useful for predicting $Y_{t+1}$.
-This can be expressed in elegant information theoretic terms.
-To do so, we first review a few information measures for which Figure \ref{fig:info_venn} illustrates intuitive relationships.
-Let $B$ and $C$ be random variables, and to simplify math, though the concepts extend to address uncountable ranges, let us assume for this discussion that each has countable range.
-The conditional entropy of $B$ conditioned on $C$ is defined by
+We now review a few information measures for which Figure \ref{fig:info_venn} illustrates intuitive relationships.
+Let $B$ and $C$ be random variables, and to simplify, let us assume for this discussion that each has countable range.
+The concepts extend to uncountable ranges.
+The conditional entropy of $B$ conditioned on $C$ is defined by \henrik{ where $\Prob_{B|C}(b | c) = \Prob(B=b | C=c)$.}

-It follows from the definition of conditional probability that $\Ent(B|C) = \E\left[- \ln \Prob(B,C) + \ln \Prob(C)\right] = \Ent(B,C) - \Ent(C)$.
+It follows from the definition of conditional probability that $\Ent(B|C) = \E\left[- \ln \Prob_{B,C}(B,C) + \ln \Prob_C(C)\right] = \Ent(B,C) - \Ent(C)$.
 This represents the expected number of nats that remain to be revealed by $B$ after $C$ is observed, or the union of the two discs in the venn diagram minus the content of the blue disc.
 The mutual information between $B$ and $C$ is defined by

 This represents the number of nats shared by $B$ and $C$, depicted as the intersection between the two discs.
 If the variables are independent then $\I(B; C) = 0$.
 Finally, the mutual conditional information between $B$ and $C$, conditioned on a third random variable $D$, is defined by